In this course, we will use some additional software that will need to be installed on your personal device.

 VS Code Developer Tools Console#

 Before you look at the specific problems, here’s a tip for getting the most useful error messages out of VS Code when things are going wrong.
-In command pallete, run the Developer: Toggle Developer Tools command and you’ll see a new pane pop up in VS Code.
+In command palette, run the Developer: Toggle Developer Tools command and you’ll see a new pane pop up in VS Code.
 Switch to the Console tab (top-right of the screenshot) and you’ll see something like this:

 VS Code developer tools pane

 Keep this view open while you do the command which isn’t working for you, and it might output some error messages here (watch for red lines of text) which give you more detailed information about what’s going wrong.
-If the issue is not immediately obvious, now would be a good time to consult with a tutor or post on Piazza.
+If the issue is not immediately obvious, now would be a good time to consult with a tutor or post on EdStem.

 OS Specific Problems#